renmengzhen/sVQNHE/README.md

 main_noise_heisenberg.py corresponds to the Noisy Numerical Simulation (finite sampling and device noise);

-main_maxcut.py corresponds to the maxcut example, considering only finite sampling noise.
+main_maxcut.py corresponds to the maxcut example, considering 1) only finite sampling noise and 2) noiseless.

 sVQNHE Algorithm Class.